-The Trustees and CEO establish a Leadership Group structure for the Trust and determine its membership.
-The Trustees determine the salary scales for the leadership group, including the CEO and Head teacher.
-Trustees take account of the following factors in the determining the pay of the CEO, Head teacher, Deputy and Assistant Head teachers and the Finance Director, as laid out in the Trust Pay and Appraisal Policies.
+The Trustees and Chief Executive Officer establish a Leadership Group structure for the Trust and determine its membership.
+The Trustees determine the salary scales for the leadership group, including the Chief Executive Officer and Head teacher.
+Trustees take account of the following factors in the determining the pay of the Chief Executive Officer, Head teacher, Deputy and Assistant Head teachers and the Director of Finance, as laid out in the Trust Pay and Appraisal Policies.

-- level of responsibility
+- · level of responsibility

 - performance

 - size and structure of the Leadership Team

-- · recruitment and retention issues
+- recruitment and retention issues

 - market value